Trey Pipkins

-James Earl “Trey” Pipkins III (born September 5, 1996) is an American professional football offensive tackle for the Los Angeles Chargers of the National Football League (NFL).
+James Earl "Trey" Pipkins III (born September 5, 1996) is an American professional football offensive tackle for the Los Angeles Chargers of the National Football League (NFL).
 He played college football for the Sioux Falls Cougars.

 Professional career

 Pipkins was selected by the Los Angeles Chargers in the third round (91st overall) of the 2019 NFL draft.

 Pipkins was placed on the reserve/COVID-19 list by the Chargers on October 30, 2020, and was activated the next day.
 He was placed back on the COVID-19 list on December 8, and activated again on December 21.

 Pipkins was named the Chargers starting right tackle for the 2022 season, and started 14 games.

 On March 14, 2023, Pipkins signed a three-year contract extension with the Chargers.
 During the Week 2 loss to the Tennessee Titans, Pipkins caught a pass for a two-point conversion after being declared an eligible receiver.

+On March 11, 2026, Pipkins re-signed with the Chargers on a two-year, $10 million contract.